magento/knowledge-base/src/faq/general/magento-commerce-cloud-shared-staging-migration-to-dedicated-infrastructure.md

 The upgrade to the Dedicated Staging environment does create a new AWS instance that has new IP addresses and access points.
 This will potentially require you to update any dependencies for external systems or integrations.
 We recommend that you check these items following the upgrade.

-If you run into any issues after the upgrade, [submit a Adobe Commerce Support ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket).
+If you run into any issues after the upgrade, [submit an Adobe Commerce Support ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket).

 ## What should I expect during the migration?